hunterphillips/email-writer/README.md

 **What it does:**

 - Uploads training and validation files to OpenAI
-- Creates fine-tuning job with gpt-4o-mini
+- Creates fine-tuning job with selected base model (default - gpt-4o-mini)
 - Monitors progress until completion
 - Saves model ID to `model_info.json`